tayabakhuwaja/e-commerce-website/README.md

-Sure!
-Here's a short and clear `README.md` for your PHP web project for buying, selling, and renting books:

----

 # BookBazaar – PHP Book Marketplace

 **BookBazaar** is a simple PHP-based web application that allows users to **buy, sell, and rent books**.
 It provides a user-friendly interface to manage book listings and transactions.